ppalucha/ksar2/README.md

 This is fork of ksar project hosted originally at sourceforce.net.
 Since original project seams to be abandoned, this fork is created to maintain and develop the application.

-If you want just to run the application, download and run jar file from *distrib* directory.
+If you want just to run the application, download JAR file from releases page and run with:
+##java -jar \<JAR FILE NAME\>##

+Lastest jar is also avaialble in *distrib* directory.

 # News
+v0.0.2
+ - Auto detecting Linux date/time format.
+ - Added missing date column in CSV export.

 v0.0.1
  - Parsing RedHat 7.x sar files.

-v0.0.2 (in progress)
- - Added missing date column in CSV export.